idehen-divine/Checkmate-Chronicles-02/projectplan.md

 ### 🔄 Checkpoint 5: AI Chess Integration
-**Goal**: Provide AI opponents of varying difficulty levels
+**Goal**: Provide AI opponents of varying difficulty levels **Status** Skipping this for now then coming back after core features has been added

 #### Tasks:
 - [ ] Research chess AI options (Stockfish.js or similar)